An Autumn at Armidale

-This ANZAC long weekend we drove up to Armidale, New England High Country region, chasing the play of final autumn hues, desperately clinging on to the branches that are bracing to go bare in the imminent wintry chill.
+This ANZAC long weekend we drove up to Armidale, nestled in New England High Country region, chasing the final play of autumn hues, desperately clinging on to the branches that are bracing to go bare in the imminent wintry chill.

-Sated with our share of shots with oaks and poplars, we took to Waterfall Way, aptly named, as it weaved through Wollomombi Falls and Ebor Falls.
-While Ebor was splendidly plummeting in tiers to the gorge, Wollomombi wasn't exactly flowing at all; the awe-inspiring grandeur of its surrounding sheer drops and arid escarpments plunging down made up for its absence, as if by proxy, as if in apology.
-Whittled by wind and other natural sculpting agents over millions of years, they stood as silent sentinels of time - time that seemed apparently stalled, enveloped with a shawl of lazy silence, ruffled occasionally by a chirp of Scarlet Robin and a rustle of fallen leaves.
+Out of the fall colours into the falls: Sated with our share of shots with oaks and maples, next day we took to Waterfall Way, aptly named, as it weaved through Wollomombi Falls and Ebor Falls.
+While Ebor was splendidly plummeting in tiers to the gorge, Wollomombi wasn't exactly flowing - it was a mere trace of its path; the awe-inspiring grandeur of its surrounding sheer drops and arid escarpments cladded in short shrubs plunging to cradle the ground kind of made up for its absence, as if by proxy, as if in apology.
+Whittled by wind and other natural sculpting agents over millions of years, they stood as silent sentinels of time - time that seemed apparently stalled, enveloped in a shawl of lazy silence, ruffled occasionally by a chirp of Scarlet Robin and a rustle of fallen leaves.

 On our return way we sped past Uralla admiring the fleeting fall colours from the cosy confines of our car, but broke the tedium at Walcha.
 The banks of Apsley River were garbed with golden yellow globes of aspens shimmering starkly against the bright blue above.
 Clicking a few shots and picking up freshly toasted sandwiches from Thunderbolts Way Cafe, we turned on to Oxley Highway, leading us out of the New England High Country to Apsley Falls.

-Conscious of time we rolled back to Walcha only to thread back to Thunderbolts Way that gloats of a place in the list of best road-drives in Australia.
+Conscious of time we rolled back to Walcha only to thread back to Thunderbolts Way that gloats of a distinctive place in the list of best road-drives in Australia.
 The sinuous tar strip was a roller-coaster through Great Dividing Range gliding past a series of national parks and reserves.
-Valleys reticulated with rivers, small woodlands, tree cloaked hills seagued in the horizon as we clutched on to each moment of highs and lows.
-Slanting rays of an autumn sunset was painting pieces of paradise before our eyes - horses, cows, sheep grazing serenely on the lush beneath bluish hills framed with reddish orange leaves were postcards.
+Valleys reticulated with rivers, small woodlands, tree cloaked hills seagued in the horizon like a magical tapestry as we clutched on to each moment of the tricky road's highs and lows.
+Slanting rays of an autumn sunset were painting pieces of paradise before our eyes - horses, cows, sheep grazing serenely on the lush vegetation by the bluish hills framed with reddish orange leaves were postcards.

 Dona, Sydney, April '26